-MEDICODE revamped their sound with the help of DIAURA’s Kei, entering into darker and dramatic territory.
-It’s not often that you find a music release as exciting and jaw dropping as this one.
+MEDICODE revamped its sound with the help of DIAURA’s Kei, entering into darker and dramatic territory.
+It’s not often that you find a music release as exciting and jaw-dropping as this one.

-MEDICODE consist of Soma Saito (vocals), Yuichiro Umehara, Takuya Eguchi and Yoshitaka Yamaya.
+MEDICODE consists of Soma Saito (vocals), Yuichiro Umehara, Takuya Eguchi, and Yoshitaka Yamaya.
 The band is part of the FlyMe Project created by Exit Tunes and Xarts, bringing together seiyuu and real visual-kei artists.
 The band debuted in 2015.

 01.GABBY 02.ROSA 03.GABBY -instrumental- 04.ROSA -instrumental- 05.テントの里 [DRAMA TRACK] 06.蜂谷と蜂谷 [DRAMA TRACK] 07.蝉丸の失踪 [DRAMA TRACK] 08.翳の隠滅 [DRAMA TRACK]

 Changes to MEDICODE‘s sound are immediately noticeable as we have ominous synths and overdriven guitar licks setting a darker tone to this track.